-All the evidence-based and evidence-informed substance use prevention programs at Prevention Plus Wellness address National Health Education Standards.
+All of the evidence-based substance use Prevention Plus Wellness programs address National Health Education Standards.

-Below are the National Health Education Standards and how they are addressed using the SPORT Prevention Plus Wellness program.
+Below are the National Health Education Standards and how they are addressed using Prevention Plus Wellness programs.

 Standard 1: Students will comprehend concepts related to health promotion and disease prevention to enhance health.

 Prevention Plus Wellness (PPW) scripted program content and accompanying PowerPoint slides communicate to youth how health-promoting behaviors enhance health, fitness and wellness outcomes and positive self-image, while risky substance use habits interfere with these goals and harm healthy behaviors and self-identity.